 - gain skills and increased confidence to write additional outstanding essays on your own

-Workshop size: Maximum 10 students per workshop
+Workshop size: Maximum 10 students per workshop (4 minimum)

 Location: North Berkeley